-The management of the teachers' pension arrangements is an important responsibility, and this is an excellent opportunity to play a vital role in the administration of the scheme.
+The management of the teachers' pensions arrangements is an important responsibility and this is an excellent opportunity to play a vital role in the administration of the scheme.

-Further information is provided in the annexes: Annex B has details of the nomination process; Annex C provides more information on the TPSPB; Annex D contains the Terms of Reference for the Board; and Annex E is a copy of the seven principles underpinning public life.
+Further information is provided in the annexes: annex B has details of the nomination process; annex C provides more information on the TPSPB; annex D contains the Terms of Reference for the Board; and annex E is a copy of the seven principles underpinning public life.

-Anyone interested should complete a personal statement of no more than 250 words (Annex J) and submit this along with a CV.
-Applications may be submitted by individuals or through a supporting organisation to: tps.pensionboardsecretariat@education.gov.uk by midday on 30 November 2020.
-Shortlisting is expected to take place during the week commencing 30 November 2020, with a view to informal interviews by Teams on 10 or 11 December 2020.
+We would like interested candidates to complete annexes F, G and H and provide a personal statement of no more than 250 words (Annex J) along with a CV.
+Applications may be submitted by individuals or through your organisation by 18 March 2022 to TPS.Pensionboardsecretariat@education.gov.uk.
+Shortlisting is expected to take place during the week commencing 21 March 2022, with a view to informal interviews being held by Teams during April.

-We are very grateful for any support in helping us to identify a dynamic individual who will add value to the Board.
+We are very grateful for your support in helping us to identify a dynamic individual who will add value to the Board.
 If you have any questions, please contact the Secretariat email address above.